 Similarly, the ramparts of the castle in Monfragüe National Park in Extremadura are the ideal places to get shots of Griffon Vultures in eye-level flight.
 And some operators provide canvas hides so you can choose your location in areas where there is no natural cover.

 - Important Bird and Biodiversity Areas in Spain

 - Brown Bear Conservation in Cantabrian

-Spain is a year-round Wildlife Holiday Destination
+Spain is a Year-round Wildlife Holiday Destination

-European spring and fall are the times to choose if you want to get the full effect of the many migrating bird species that pass through Spain.
+European spring and autumn are the times to choose if you want to get the full effect of the many migrating bird species that pass through Spain.
 Temperatures will generally be pleasant then for wildlife watching across the country, in the mountains and on the plains, as well as visiting the towns and cities.

 Photo credit: Martin Kelsey, Birding Extremadura, Great Bustards

 Although there may be rain in some parts of the country at those times, this swells the rivers and floods the wetlands so that you see these fascinating ecosystems at their best.
 In spring the Spanish grasslands are colourful blankets of wildflowers.
 In autumn the woodlands turn to yellows and golds, and as the trees lose their leaves the birdlife becomes easier to see.